 Ratings and Reviews Drive Traffic and Sales Online and In-Store

 User-generated content doesn’t just help consumers make better purchase decisions.
 It also helps businesses drive traffic and sales online and in-store.
 When a product goes from zero to more than zero reviews, that product will experience an average 108% increase in traffic and a 65% conversion rate lift.

 Additionally, PowerReviews customers using best practices and the latest technology see even better results.
 Throughout the Summit, we heard proven best practices that are helping brands and retailers achieve great results.
 For example, on Wednesday, Arit Nsemo shared best practices to help companies collect more of the visual content today’s consumers crave.
 And during our PowerReviews Best Practices Customer Panel, some of our top-performing customers including Hayneedle.com, Abt, Benefit Cosmetics, Advance Auto Parts, Skechers and Beam Suntory shared their strategies for maximizing the performance of reviews, Q&A and visual content.

 Want to know more about the insights, tips and strategies that were shared at the 2017 PowerReviews Digital Commerce Summit?
 Check back each week for key takeaways from a Summit keynote or breakout session.

-While the impact of ratings and reviews on traffic, sales, and conversion is universally acknowledged, a lesser known benefit is the ability to improve organic search results.
-This webinar will explain how user generated content (UGC) impacts SEO.
+While the impact of ratings and reviews on traffic, sales and conversion is universally acknowledged, a lesser known benefit is the ability to improve organic search results.
+This webinar will explain how user-generated content (UGC) impacts reviews and SEO.
 We’ll also provide practical guidance on how to optimize presentation design and leverage UGC to improve SEO.